Chapter 3 : Hedonism is our Middle Name

 'Isn't he adorable when he's trying to be stern?'
 Gwendolyn/Raven said fondly.

 Five minutes and a crossing of a busy road later, we ended up in a titchy café.
 The place was deserted, a radio blasting out chart pop from behind the counter.
-Gwendolyn/Raven surveyed the room, hands on hips, and then selected an especially greasy-looking table near the back.
+Gwendolyn/Raven surveyed the room, hands on hips, and then selected a greasy table near the back.

 'Come on Lucy, sit by me,' she pulled on my wrist.
 Rather reluctantly, I sat next to her.
 She rested her elbows on the table, steepled her fingers into a point, and then stared into the distance.
 Tarquin and Scorpius took the seats opposite.

-A bored looking waitress sauntered over, notepad and pen in hand.
+A bored waitress sauntered over, notepad and pen in hand.

 'Yeah?' she said, staring at the wall.